macOS Ventura Slow Boot Up? 14 Tips to Speed up Mac

 Force Quit App on MacOS Ventura

-Click on the process to select and close it by clicking on X which is on the upper-left side of the screen.
+Click on the process to select and close it by clicking on X, which is on the upper-left side of the screen.

 Fix 2: Remove Startup Programs

-Startup programs are responsible for the slow performance of Mac, right when you press the Power button to boot the system.
+Startup programs are responsible for the slow performance of the Mac, right when you press the Power button to boot the system.
 And if the system starts slowly, it will definitely take time to launch applications like Chrome, Safari, or anything.
 How to speed up MacBook after macOS Ventura Update?
-The answer is, remove startup programs- once you do so, the Mac will start fast, and eventually, other applications would perform better.
+The answer is, to remove startup programs- once you do so, the Mac will start fast, and eventually, other applications will perform better.

 Remove Startup Program from Mac